 The offering of blood has another meaning, other than literally throwing people into volcanos and so forth.
-An offering, or sacrifice is a Renunciation of Self, or in the occult sense, it involves the transmutation of the vital-fluid.
-It is a sacrifice of worldly pleasures, i.e., an act of submission, like the nuns, priests, and ascetics.
-The student, instead of wasting their vital-fluid becomes purified, drawing it into their constitution.
+Another form of religious offering, or sacrifice is the Renunciation of Self, which is the transmutation of the vital-fluid.
+It is a sacrifice of worldly pleasures, i.e., an act of submission to the One Life.
+The student, instead of wasting their vital-fluid practices, purifies and develops their vehicles.

 The life-blood is infused with a degree of vitality and action, to which they feel acted upon (or being moved) by their God from within.
 They gain that strength, almost all mythology and art depicts as the god that conquers the lower self (the python, or dragon).

-The Archeus, or all-pervading cause of the Greek is of a magnetic nature, attracting, and repulsing other sympathetic, and antipathetic elements, or forces of different planes.
-We find ourselves — due to the attraction to those forces in our constitution — always inclined to debasement.
-We are pulled in directions we are not fully conscious of, until we take some action of renunciation, or control and moderation.
-Ordinarily, we could not, except without realizing we have a higher noetic nature to the mind and action (will-power), than our animal side.
+The universal Proteus was also known as Archeus, because it is the all-pervading cause, radiant light, all-consuming fire burning up impurities and illuminating the soul and mind, electricity, matter, and magnetism, attracting, and repulsing other sympathetic and antipathetic elements, or forces along and across different planes — all in their respective manifestations, in essence One Element.
+Due to the attraction to those forces of our plane in our constitution, we find our animal nature always inclined to debasement, hence the myth of Pan and Prometheus.
+We are pulled repeatedly in directions we are not fully conscious of, until we take some action of renunciation, or control and moderation.
+Ordinarily, we could not, except without realizing we have a higher noetic nature to the mind and action, whereas normally, we are centered in our animal material side.